All Magic: The Gathering color combination names

 • Simic: Blue and Green (UG) enemy colors

 Most Limited Draft archetypes are designed around the 10 two-color pairs in MTG.
-Devs will also include “mana fixers” within a set to help players splash additional colors into their Draft builds.
+The dev also includes “mana fixers” within a set to help players splash additional colors into their Draft builds.

 Much like two-color combinations in MTG, three-color combos also have ally and enemy colors called Wedge or Shard.
 A combination of two enemy colors and an ally is called a Wedge, while two ally colors and one enemy is called a Shard.